Richard Joyce

 I was born in the New Forest, Hampshire, and my family emigrated to New Zealand on the SS Southern Cross before my first birthday.
 My childhood was spent on Auckland's North Shore, where I attended Takapuna Grammar and later Auckland University.
 Eager to choose a lucrative career path, I double-majored in Philosophy and Art History.

 By this stage I was feeling quite settled in Australia, to such an extent that I became a citizen.
-Nevertheless, 2010 found me moving to New Zealand to take up a professorship at Victoria University of Wellington.
+Nevertheless, 2010 found me moving to New Zealand when a professorship became available at Victoria University of Wellington.
 Returning to Aotearoa hadn't particularly been part of the master plan, but the opportunity to give my kids a Kiwi childhood was too good to pass up.
 In windswept Wellington I eventually became a dog person (two terriers), took up gardening (NZ natives), and grew accustomed to earthquakes (somewhat).
 It turns out that the place suits me quite well; many years later, I'm still here.

 [The birds shown on my homepage are all frequent visitors to my garden.
 They are: tūī, pīwakawaka, ruru, riroriro, kererū, and kākā.]